Where in Time Is Carmen Sandiego? (game show): Round One

+The final skit was always an Ultimate Data Boost: (in which about six or seven questions were asked) and with the value of the questions doubled to ten points, however the penalty for answering incorrectly has also been doubled, to ten points.

 The two pilots with the highest scores after the first round advanced to the second round, while the third-placed pilot was eliminated from the game.
 If there was a tie between two pilots for second place or a three-way tie for first place, Kevin asked a tiebreaker question, which was always identifying a President of the United States.

 Round Two: The Flight Plan

 With Kevin in command, the two remaining pilots fast forward to the present day (or near–present day) and activated the Loot Tractor Beam to capture the stolen artifact.
-The Chief then listed eight events related to the day's theme that the pilots had to recite in reverse chronological order, with the final item being the day's loot; whichever pilot had the higher score from Round One chose who went first, with a coin toss as a tiebreaker.
-The first pilot to recite the events in the correct order restored the loot to its proper place in time and advanced to the Bonus Round to capture Carmen and the day's villain.
+The time pilots now had to restore the item from present day where it was recovered, back to the initial time and place the situation originated from.
+The Chief then listed eight historical and pop culture events, related to the day's theme that the pilots had to recite in reverse chronological order, with the final item being the day's loot; whichever pilot had the higher score from Round One chose who went first, with a coin toss as a tiebreaker.
+If a time pilot said an event out of sequence, they would temporarily forfeit their turn, and their opponent would then attempt to put the events in correct sequential order, in which if they were incorrect as well, this setup loops.
+The first pilot to recite the events in the correct order, restored the loot to its proper place in time and advanced to the Bonus Round to capture Carmen and the day's villain.